odoo/owl/README.md

 ---

-# Core Utility for Odoo Web Client
+# 🦉 Odoo Web Lab 🦉

 ## Overview

-This repository contains some useful building block for building web applications.
+Odoo Web Lab (OWL) is a project to collect some useful, reusable, well designed building block for building web applications.
-We made some efforts to make sure the code is reusable and generic.

 However, since this is the basis for the Odoo web client, we will not hesitate to design the code here to better match the Odoo architecture/design principles.

 Currently, this repository contains: